How Do Skin Lighteners Work? continued...

 One of the most significant risks of using some skin lighteners is the potential exposure to mercury.
-One study found that nearly 1 out of every 4 skin lighteners made in Asia and sold in the U.S. contained mercury.
+One study found that nearly 1 out of every 4 skin lighteners made in Asia and sold outside the U.S. contained mercury.

 There are other potential risks of skin lighteners.
 Those risks can include the following:

 - Prolonged use can contribute to premature aging of skin.